rocketbot-cl/Appium/docs/Manual_Appium.md

 ### Run command on device

 This command allows you to run a command on the Android device terminal.
+To run this command correctly, the Allow shell checkbox in the connection command must be checked.
 |Parameters|Description|example|
 | --- | --- | --- |
 |Command|Command to be executed in the device terminal.|pm list packages|